NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week10-enterprise-cloud-security/week10-notes.md

 - **Investigative Support**, Investigating inappropriate or illegal activity may be impossible in cloud computing
 - **Long-term Viability**, Ideally, your cloud computing provider will never go broke or get acquired & swallowed up by a larger company.
 But you must be sure your data will remain available even after such an event

+---

+## Network Security

+Protection of networks & their services from unauthorised modification, destruction, or disclosure,& provision of assurance that the network performs its critical functions correctly & there are no harmful side effects

+## Network Security Threats: Attacks

+- **Social engineering**
+- **Reconnaissance attacks**- information-gathering activities to collect data that is later used to compromise networks
+- **Access attacks** - which exploit network vulnerabilities in order to gain entry to e-mail, databases, or the corporate network
+- **Denial-of-service attacks** or DDoS - which prevent access to part or all of a computer system
+- **Viruses**
+- **Trojan horses**
+- **Vandals**
+- **Data interception**

+## Network Security Tools

+- Anti-virus software
+- Identity Services
+- Secure network infrastructure
+- Virtual Private Networks (VPN)
+- Encryption
+- Network Security Management